 Type in some lines of text.
 Each line is a new message.

-When you’ve finished, press Ctrl-C to return to your command prompt.
+When you’ve finished, enter Ctrl-C to return to your command prompt.

 hello world!

-Now that we’ve written message to the topic, we’ll read those messages back.
-Run this command to launch the kafka-console-consumer
+Now that we’ve written messages to the quickstart topic, we’ll read those messages back with the Confluent CLI:

 You’ll see the messages that you entered in the previous step.